 Transport accessibility shapes customer profiles in unexpected ways.
 Customers who drive to your location have different expectations than those who walk or use public transport.
 Drivers might expect parking and quick service, while pedestrians might be more willing to browse and spend time.

-The digital behaviour of micro-location segments varies too.
+The digital behaviour of micro-location segments varies as well.
 Some areas have customers who research extensively online before visiting, while others prefer to discover businesses organically through word-of-mouth or physical presence.

-Honestly, the level of detail available through modern analytics tools is almost scary.
-You can identify customers who visit competitors, track their journey patterns, and understand their decision-making processes with remarkable precision.
+The level of detail available through modern analytics tools is almost scary.
+You can identify customers who visit competitors, track their journey patterns, and understand their decision-making with remarkable precision.

 Myth Debunked: “Hyperlocal marketing is only for small businesses.”
 Large chains like Starbucks and McDonald’s use sophisticated hyperlocal strategies, customising menu items, pricing, and promotions based on specific location demographics.

-The key to successful micro-location profiling is starting broad and gradually narrowing your focus.
+The trick to good micro-location profiling is starting broad and gradually narrowing your focus.
 Begin with postcode-level data, then drill down to street level, and finally to individual building types or customer segments.

-Tools like Google Analytics, Facebook Insights, and location-based advertising platforms provide the data you need.
-But the real magic happens when you combine digital data with good old-fashioned local observation and community engagement.
+Tools like Google Analytics, Facebook Insights, and location-based advertising platforms give you the data you need.
+But the real value comes when you combine digital data with good old-fashioned local observation and community engagement.

 That said, don’t get so caught up in data that you forget the human element.
 Sometimes the best insights come from simply talking to customers and understanding their daily routines, challenges, and preferences.